-Test set 2 focused on the bowling ball, again the tracking the bowling ball accurately.
+The test set 2 focused on the bowling ball, tracking the bowling ball accurately.

-Throughout the review period, the initial lock-on on Sony A7R II is not always accurate (it might lock-on to other subject but it will be tracking the wrong subject accurately).
+The initial lock-on on Sony A7R II is not always accurate.
+It might lock on to other subjects, but it will track the wrong subject instead.
 The initial AF accuracy dropped and even hunting when the light condition becomes dimmer (like indoor Karaoke room).
-However, the lock-on speed is pretty fast and the tracking accuracy (in AF-C) is very high once it locked-on the subject.
+However, the lock-on speed is pretty fast, and the tracking accuracy in AF-C is very high once it locks on the subject.

 The Sony A7R II’s focus-peaking function does some pretty job to assist the manual focusing.
-You may set the focus-peaking color into red, white, or yellow, and the area that is being focused will be surrounded by the color dots.
+You may set the focus-peaking color into red, white, or yellow, and the color dots will surround the area that is being focused.

 Sony A7R II allows you to shoot completely silent as the A7S does.
-The continuous shooting mode will be disabled when the silent shooting mode is turned on, you can only activate the silent mode in single shooting and other bracketing mode.
+The continuous shooting mode will be disabled when the silent shooting mode is turned on.
+You can only activate the silent mode in the single shooting and other bracketing modes.

-You can turn on the silent shooting from the menu second tab at page 5 -> Silent Shooting.
-You can also assign this function to one of the custom button so that you can switch between silent shooting and continuous shooting (you have to turn the silent shooting mode off) easier.
+The silent shooting setting is available in the menu second tab on page 5 -> Silent Shooting.
+You can also assign this function to one of the custom buttons to switch between silent shooting and continuous shooting more easily.

-The shutter on the original A7 series is loud and even “shake” your hand.
-The old shutter always caused the blurriness in the image especially when the camera is being used on a tripod for long exposure.
-The Sony A7R II features a newly-design shutter which greatly reduced the “shaking” feel and noise.
-The shutter vibration and noise can be further reduced if the e-front-shutter is turned on.
+The shutter on the original Sony A7 series is loud and even “shake” your hand.
+The old shutter always shakes the camera and result in blurriness in the image.
+For example, when you use the camera on a tripod for long exposure, the shutter shaking could blur out the image.
+The Sony A7R II features a newly designed shutter which significantly reduces the “shaking” feel and noise.
+You can further reduce the shutter vibration and noise by turning on the e-front-shutter.

-As expected, the A7R II also features the 5-axis in camera image stabilizer as we had seen on the A7 II.
-The 5-axis image stabilizer provides up to 4.5 stops efficiency, and it is compatible with all the native E-mount lenses (without adapter) and other lenses (with appropriate adapter, and you will need to set the lens’ focal length in the A7R II manually in order to enjoy the 5-axis image stabilization).
+As expected, the Sony A7R II also features the 5-axis in-camera image stabilizer, as seen on the Sony A7 II.
+The 5-axis image stabilizer provides up to 4.5 stops efficiency, and it is compatible with all the native E-mount lenses.
+Besides, it is also compatible with other lenses with an appropriate adapter.
+However, you must manually set the lens focal length in the Sony A7R II to enjoy the 5-axis image stabilization.

-As what we have seen in Sony A7II, you do not have to turn off the 5 axis image stabilzer when using the Sony A7R II on a tripod.
-Yes, the Sony A7R II’s 5 axis image stabilizer will not cause any blurriness when it is being used on a tripod.
+As seen in Sony A7II, you do not have to turn off the 5-axis image stabilizer when using the Sony A7R II on a tripod.
+Yes, the Sony A7R II’s 5-axis image stabilizer will not cause any blurriness when you use it on a tripod.

-The 5 axis image stabilizer did excellent job, the shot below was shot at 35 mm at 1 second handheld (It is almost 5 stops slower than the 1/40 s safe minimum shutter speed).
+The 5-axis image stabilizer did an excellent job.
+I take the shot below at 35 mm at 1-second handheld.
+It is almost 5 stops slower than the 1/40 s safe minimum shutter speed.

-You can customize almost every buttons on the Sony A7RII, but some specific functions can be only assigned to specific buttons.
+You can customize almost every button on the Sony A7RII, but you can only assign specific functions to specific buttons.

 Uncompressed 14 bit RAW

-Sony had finally supported uncompressed 14 bit RAW capture to ensure finest and greatest dynamic range.
-Unfortunately, it hadn’t supported the uncompressed format at the time I reviewed the unit so I can’t compare the difference between the new uncompressed format and the original compressed 14 bit format.
+Sony had finally supported uncompressed 14-bit RAW capture to ensure the finest and greatest dynamic range.
+Unfortunately, it hadn’t supported the uncompressed format when I reviewed the unit.
+Therefore, I can’t compare the new uncompressed format and the original compressed 14-bit format.

 Professional Video Recording

-The Sony A7R II is capable to do movie recording in 4K XAVC-S format, and it uses the advanced S-log2 gamma to capture wide dynamic range which provides more flexible tone adjustment in your video.
-You need a minimum UHS Speed Class 3 SDXC memory card in order to do the recording in XAVC-S format at 100 Mbps.
+The Sony A7R II can do movie recording in 4K XAVC-S format.
+It uses the advanced S-log2 gamma to capture a wide dynamic range, which provides a more flexible tone adjustment in your video.
+You need a minimum UHS Speed Class 3 SDXC memory card to do the recording in XAVC-S format at 100 Mbps.

 Sony A7R II’s ISO range from ISO 50 to ISO 102400.
 Yes, ISO 102400.
-When packed with 42 MP on the full frame sensor, it is interesting to know how does the Sony A7R II performs in the low-light situation with the new back-illuminated sensor.
+When packed with 42 MP on the full-frame sensor, it is interesting to know how the Sony A7R II performs in the low-light situation with the new back-illuminated sensor.

-The RAW does not apply any noise reduction while the JPEG is applied the default noise reduction settings in Capture One Pro 9.
-You may click the image below for 100% cropped view.
+I do not apply any noise reduction to the RAW, while I apply the default noise reduction settings in Capture One Pro 9 to the JPEG.
+You may click the image below for a 100% cropped view.

 RAW (No Noise Reduction)

-Without any noise reduction, the RAW file still quite clean up to ISO 3200, there are some noticeable color noises appear at ISO 6400 but the shot is still clean.
-The color noises at ISO 12800 and ISO 25600 are more significant but the details still retain greatly.
+Without any noise reduction, the RAW file is still relatively clean, up to ISO 3200.
+Some noticeable color noises are appearing at ISO 6400, but the shot is still clean.
+The color noises at ISO 12800 and ISO 25600 are more significant, but the details are still retained greatly.
 The color noises after ISO 25600 increase terribly and beyond usable without any noise reduction.

 JPEG (Noise Reduction in COP 9)

 With noise reduction in COP 9, the shots are clean and retain great details until ISO 12800.
-Details are lost noticeable from ISO 25600 and lost greatly from ISO 51200 onward.
+Details are lost noticeably from ISO 25600 and lost remarkably from ISO 51200 onward.

 In-Camera Multi-frame Noise Reduction

-There are “Auto” icon and “Auto ISO” icon in the ISO adjustment options.
-“Auto” is normal auto ISO while the “Auto ISO” is actually multi-frame noise reduction.
-In multi-frame noise reduction mode, the Sony A7R II captured multiple shots at once and merge all the shots in order to maximize the details and minimize the noise.
+There are an “Auto” icon and “Auto ISO” icon in the ISO adjustment options.
+“Auto” is standard auto ISO, while the “Auto ISO” is multi-frame noise reduction.
+In multi-frame noise reduction mode, the Sony A7R II captured multiple shots at once and merged all the shots to maximize the details and minimize the noise.
 The test shots below were shot from ISO 12800 onward.

-The multi frame noise reduction get the shots done nicely up to ISO 25600.
-The color noises are lesser than the RAW (no noise reduction) but it didn’t outshine the post-processing noise reduction at ISO 51200 and ISO 102400.
+The multi-frame noise reduction gets the shots done nicely up to ISO 25600.
+The color noises are lesser than the RAW (no noise reduction), but it didn’t outshine the post-processing noise reduction at ISO 51200 and ISO 102400.